National School Mental Health Implementation Guidance Modules and Related Projects

 Questions?
 Please feel free to contact the NCSMH team.

-The in-person learning session was just one component of the National School Mental Health Learning Collaborative.
-The MHTTC Network Coordinating Office and the NCSMH hosted five Virtual Learning Sessions that all Learning Collaborative participants were invited to attend.
+The in-person learning session was just one component of the National School Mental Health Learning Community.
+The MHTTC Network Coordinating Office and the NCSMH hosted five Virtual Learning Sessions that all Learning Community participants were invited to attend.
 The sessions provided didactic content, aligned with the National School Mental Health Best Practices modules, and participants were asked to share progress and lessons learned on specific improvement goals related to school mental health.
-In addition, participants exchanged resources, tools, templates, and other materials within the collaborative to promote shared learning.
+In addition, participants exchanged resources, tools, templates, and other materials within the community to promote shared learning.
 To access recordings of the five Virtual Learning Sessions, click here.

-The 2019 National School Mental Health Learning Collaborative has concluded.
+The 2019 National School Mental Health Learning Community has concluded.
 If you have any questions, please contact Jessica Gonzalez at email@example.com